DELROSARIO-KristanneGerardR/ECE2112-PA1/README.md

 def alphabet_soup(text):
 ```

 ### Step 2: Inside the function, we need to sort the characters of the string.
-We will use the built-in function sorted() to arrange them into a list in alphabetical order.
-Then, using the join() function will merge that list into a single string.
 ```py
 return ''.join(sorted(text.lower()))
 ```